lindseymazy/lindseymazy/README.md

 - 🌱 I’m currently learning more about marketing and exploring new trends in web3 and decentralization.
 - 💞️ I’m looking to collaborate on projects that involve decentralization and/or gaming.
 - 😄 Pronouns: She/Her
 - ⚡ Fun Fact: I am half-Canadian on my mother's side but was raised in Texas.
 I currently live in Dallas with my furry rugrat: Luna the Japanese Spitz.
-I am also a neurodivergent individual and proud of it!

 <!---
 lindseymazy/lindseymazy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.